sohonet/monitorama.eu-2018/day2.md

 - Long term storage still an open question

 ## Rethinking UX for AI-driven Monitoring Tools - Stephen Boak, Datadog

+This was a really great talk and my notes could never do it justice.

 https://bit.ly/2MNDlZ9